For any questions please contact

 In other sections of this guide we define data, why you might need or want to create a data management plan, the recommended components of a data management plan, and provide helpful tips about storing, sharing and archiving your data.

 The United States spends billions of dollars every year to publicly support research that has resulted in critical innovations and new technologies.
 Unfortunately, the outcome of this work, published articles, only provides the story of the research and not the actual research itself.
 This often results in the publication of irreproducible studies or even falsified findings, and it requires significant resources to discern the good research from the bad.
 There is way to improve this process, however, and that is to publish both the article and the data supporting the research.
 Shared data helps researchers identify irreproducible results.
 Additionally, shared data can be reused in new ways to generate new innovations and technologies.
 We need researchers to “React Differently” with respect to their data to make the research process more efficient, transparent, and accountable to the public that funds them.

 Kristin Briney is a Data Services Librarian at the University of Wisconsin-Milwaukee.
 She has a PhD in physical chemistry, a Masters in library and information studies, and currently works to help researchers manage their data better.
-She is the author of “Data Management for Researchers” and regular blogs about data best practices at dataabinitio.com.
+She is the author of “Data Management for Researchers” and regularly blogs about data best practices at dataabinitio.com.